 The second pint of water tasted fine, with only a subtle, hose-y aftertaste, like the water came out of a garden hose.
 The third pint tasted fine and, briefly, I pondered adding some Jack Daniel Black Label to celebrate.

 After I rebuilt the first unit, which I called Unit #1, I tackled the second desalinator, Unit #2.

 But boiling an egg for 10 minutes is okay.
-Boiling a vital parts on a piece equipment that might save your life… less so.
+Boiling vital parts on a piece of equipment that might save your life… less so.
 Still, even though Unit #2 was destined for spare parts, I wanted to see if I could get it to work.
-So I went to the hardware store, found the same O-rings and popped them in.
+So I went to the hardware store, found the same O-rings, and popped them in.

 Voila.
 It worked.
 Would I stow it away in a liferaft for emergency use?
-No. But it showed me that, in a pinch, there was a generally a way to tease most stuff back in to working.
+No. But it showed me that, in a pinch, there was generally a way to tease most stuff back into working.